-I write on behalf of my client, Westcoast Developments Ltd, to submit representations to the Test Valley Draft Local Plan 2040 Regulation 18 - Stage 2 consultation document and associated evidence.
+I write on behalf of my client, Elivia Homes Ltd to submit representations to the Test Valley Draft Local Plan 2040 Regulation 18 - Stage 2 consultation document and associated evidence.

-These representations seek to object to the overall spatial strategy for the delivery of housing in Southern Test Valley, principally through too much reliance being placed on housing delivery at Land South of Ganger Farm and Land at Velmore Farm, Valley Park (through draft Policies SSI, SA4 and SA6), the policies failing to adequately assess development constraints to propose sufficient housing land to meet the Borough's needs, the failure to demonstrate a consistent supply over the Plan period and the lack of a consistent and equitable site assessment process in the Sustainability Appraisal to consider the suitability of sites.
+These representations seek to object to the overall spatial strategy for the delivery of housing in Southern Test Valley, principally through too much reliance being placed on housing delivery at Land South of Ganger Farm and Land at Velmore Farm, Valley Park (through draft Policies SS1, SA4 and SA6), the policies failing to adequately assess development constraints to propose sufficient housing land to meet the Borough's needs, the failure to demonstrate a consistent supply over the Plan period and the lack of a consistent and equitable site assessment process in the Sustainability Appraisal to consider the suitability of sites.
 In this regard, we consider the draft Plan is at risk of being found unsound under the relevant tests, as set out at Paragraph 35 of the NPPF (December 2023):

-'a) Positively prepared - providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development;

-b) Justified - an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence;

-c) Effective - deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and d) Consistent with national policy - enabling the delivery of sustainable development in accordance with the policies in this Framework and other statements of national planning policy, where relevant.'
+- 'a) Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - b) Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - c) Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and d) Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework and other statements of national planning policy, where relevant.'

-In order to help improve the soundness of the draft Plan, in particular through boosting the supply of housing both in terms of numbers and phasing we strongly encourage the Council to review the spatial strategy and site selection process and include the Land at Corner of Highwood Lane and Botley Road, Romsey (SHELAA Ref.
-282) as a draft allocation.
-This site is in a highly sustainable location, has been assessed in the SHELAA as an achievable site that has no significant development constraints and is within the control of our client and is immediately available, achievable and deliverable for residential development.
+In order to help improve the soundness of the draft Plan, in particular through boosting the supply of housing both in terms of numbers and phasing we strongly encourage the Council to review the spatial strategy and site selection process and include the Land at Coombs Meadow, Lockerley (SHELAA Ref.
+166) as a draft allocation.
+This site is in a highly sustainable location, has been assessed in the Strategic Housing and Economic Land

+Availability Assessment January 2024 (SHELAA) as an achievable site that could commence in 5 years and has no significant development constraints.
+The site is within the control of our client and is immediately available, achievable and deliverable for residential development.

-Objection - Spatial Strategy Policy 1 (SSI): Settlement Hierarchy
+Objection - Spatial Strategy Policy 1 (SS1): Settlement Hierarchy

 The overarching aims of draft Policy SS1 are supported, which sets out the 'presumption in favour of sustainable development', in accordance with the aims of the NPPF.
-Furthermore, the recognition of Romsey as a 'Tier 1' settlement, as the most sustainable settlement in Southern Test Valley is also supported, appreciating its range of employment, facilities, services and public transport to support the residents of the town and wider area and as a focus for strategic growth in the south of the Borough.
+Furthermore, the recognition of Lockerley as a 'Tier 3' settlement, and therefore a sustainable settlement in Southern Test Valley is also supported, appreciating its range of local services and facilities and the need for some modest growth to support the village.
+This approach is consistent with Paragraph 83 of the NPPF, which states,